 All-in-1 Project Management Software

 Are you still drawing up budgets in Excel?
 How often do you secretly panic when you see Project Budget version 9.2b absolutely def V3.7.a defdef.xlsx?
 How long have you been busy turning the entire Google Drive upside down to find that one cost overview that was once created by that one intern who is now discovering himself somewhere in South America?
-You desperately yell something in an old mail conversation or in an app group.
+You desperately shout out something in an old email conversation or in an app group.
 You already know that you have to start over.

 Why should everything be scattered around all kinds of folders and tools?
 Wouldn't it be ideal if you could format, edit, find and assess everything in one clear environment?

 Besides the fact that you can now find all your project administration in one place, the information is also always accessible.
 Everywhere on earth, you just have to log in.
 The software is not dependent on complicated authentication methods.
 It is not necessary to be on a certain computer or location to get the information you need.
 The only thing to remember is your email address and password.
 Rodeo software has also been extensively tested against intrusion into your hypersensitive company information.
 It’s very safe.

 Do you still work with Excel?